 When memory is enabled, the AI passively extracts durable details from your conversations - preferences, your role, recurring topics, or instructions you give.
 Just chat naturally; the AI decides what's worth saving.
 It is selective and focuses on facts that would be useful across future conversations, not one-off remarks. - You can also instruct Hatz to create a memory with a simple prompt.

-2. Manually, from the Memory page coming soon
+2. Manually, from the Memory page

 Go to Workspace > Memory and click "Add memory" in the toolbar.
 A dialog lets you type a memory directly.
 Use this to: